Codecademy/docs/content/dart/concepts/list/list.md

 ---
 Title: 'List'
-Description: 'A list provides a way to organise and store a collection of items.'
+Description: 'A list provides a way to organize and store a collection of items.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'